Are you stuck on Getting Windows Ready?

 Step 3.
 Click Install now and follow the instructions on the screen to complete the process.

-But a clean installation might erase some personal files from system partition or desktop.
+Note a clean installation might erase some personal files from system partition or desktop.
 To avoid unwanted data loss, it’s better to backup your important files before performing reinstallation.

 However, even if you can boot to the safe mode of Windows, there’s not many options for data backup.
 You either use WBadmin in Command Prompt or pick a third-party backup utility.